dkubek/mcf-simplex-analyzer/thesis/draft/thesis.md

 Moreover, many real world problems if not necessarily linear in nature, can be approximated by linear models.

-Many combinatorial problems can be expressed as linear programs, for examaple shortest paths, maximum flow, maximum matching, TSP (integer LP) and many others.
+Many combinatorial problems can be expressed as linear programs, for example shortest paths, maximum flow, maximum matching, TSP (integer LP) and many others.

 Linear programming is also used as a subroutine in more complex algorithms.